Yomguithereal/baobab/README.md

 As updates will be committed later, update orders are merged when given and the new order will sometimes override older ones, especially if you set the same key twice to different values.

 This is problematic when what you want is to increment a counter for instance.
-In those case, you need to *thread* functions that will be assembled through composition when the update orders are merged.
+In those cases, you need to *thread* functions that will be assembled through composition when the update orders are merged.

 ```js
 var inc = function(i) {